 Applications for absentee ballots must be received no later than 5:00 p.m. on the Thursday before the election.

-Note for voters requesting a ballot within 10 days of the election: Because ballots must be received by our office (either delivered by mail or in-person) no later than Election Day, we strongly encourage you to visit an in-person absentee voting (early voting) location or request that your ballot be emailed to you.
+Note for voters requesting a ballot within 10 days of the election: Because ballots must be received by our office (either delivered by mail or in-person) no later than Election Day, we strongly encourage you to visit an in-person absentee voting (early voting) location.

 Request an Absentee Ballot